An estimated 1 in 12 Montanans and 28,400 children experience food insecurity.

-Hunger is defined as the uneasy or painful sensation caused by lack of food.
-Hunger occurs when households must reduce food intake or skip meals because the household lacks money and other resources for food.
+Hunger is defined as the uneasy or painful sensation caused by a lack of food.
+Hunger occurs when households must reduce food intake or skip meals because they lack sufficient resources for food.

 The consequences of hunger are severe and long-lasting:

 - Individuals experiencing food insecurity have increased rates of both physical and mental health challenges.

-- Children struggling with hunger are more likely to have impaired cognitive development, lower math and reading scores, and higher rates of absenteeism.
+- Children experiencing food insecurity are more likely to have impaired cognitive development, lower math and reading scores, and higher rates of absenteeism.

-- Food insecurity among seniors leads to a variety of health problems including an increased chance of being hospitalized, a worsening of chronic conditions, and a weakened immune system.
+- Food insecurity among older adults leads to health problems that include an increased chance of being hospitalized, worsening of chronic conditions, and a weakened immune system.

-- Hunger also has a significant economic impact on our state due to preventable health care costs, lower educational attainment, and lost productivity in the workforce.
+- Hunger has a significant economic impact on our state due to preventable healthcare costs, lower educational attainment, and lost productivity in the workforce.

 Hunger in Montana

 Hunger is directly related to the larger problem of economic insecurity in our state.
 Low wages, job loss, and insufficient fixed incomes leave many families unable to keep food on the table while trying to afford the rising costs of housing, child care, and medical care.

 Limited access to food also contributes to hunger and food insecurity in Montana.
-Half of Montana’s 56 counties have areas considered food deserts: low-income areas where at least 500 people and/or 33% of the residents must travel more than ten miles to the nearest supermarket (or 1 mile in urban areas).
-In Montana, more than 68,000 individuals live in areas considered food deserts and have limited access to a grocery store or supermarket, making access to fresh, affordable food a daily challenge.
+More than 58,000 Montanans live in areas that have limited access to a grocery store or supermarket, making access to fresh, affordable food a daily challenge.